 - Stay in an apartment outside the touristy center of the city.
 It’s so much less expensive, and then you can go to the markets (a very cool Paris experience!) and cook true French food in your own home.
 Those savings are huge, and you get more of a feel for the real local life outside of the fancy arrondissements.

 - Have the world’s tiniest backpack so you cannot buy any souvenirs, any clothes, basically anything at all.
 35 liters or bust!!
 Literally, it will bust if I add anything.

 I do have the advantage of being a naturally frugal person.
 I’ve always been a saver who loves bargains, so while living like this has been a bit of an adjustment it’s not terribly difficult for me.
 Plus I spent a year after college as an Americorps *VISTA volunteer making $9,800 a year: if I could do that (and still save $50 a month), this budget is a cakewalk.

 I do, of course, love luxury.
 And Paris is a city that does indulgence incredibly well.
 So when I feel the need for a little taste of that decadent Parisian life, I’ll plan my day around whatever I’m craving.

 There’s nothing quite as nice as strolling a free park and a free museum after breakfast at home, feeling very virtuous and frugal.

 And then taking yourself to the Bar Hemingway at the Ritz for a single €30 cocktail that is perfect heaven in a history-filled bar with a bunch of chic fashion workers in town for Fashion Week.
 Also they give you a rose if you’re a lady, and unlimited and perfect potato chips which the kindly barman will refill immediately as soon as you polish them off.

-My budget here in Paris may be limited.
-But my free time and my possibilities and my horizon are wide open.
+My budget here in Paris may have been limited.
+But my free time and my possibilities and my horizon were wide open.
 And that, you cannot put a price on.